 The dry season of Lake Manyara National Park is from June to October and if you’re wondering when to go to Lake Manyara then this is the season, because of the outstanding game viewing opportunities and gathering of animals around the watering holes.

 The short rains in Lake Manyara National Park fall in the months of November and December.
 The temperatures are humid during this time and short thunderstorms happen in the afternoon and evenings.
-Even though there’s a fair bit of rainfall this season, it won’t affect your safari experience.
+Even though there’s a fair bit of rainfall this season, it won’t affect your Tanzania Safari Holidays.

 The short dry season in the park occurs in the months of January and February.
 This season is also considered the Best Time to visit Lake Manyara.
 But keep in mind that because it’s the peak season, there are more crowds around and you’ll need to book your safari accommodations and activities well in advance.